Counting rational points on smooth quartic and quintic surfaces: Proof of Theorem

 Let $V$ be an $n$-dimensional $K$-vector space, and let $v\in V$.
-Let $H_K$ be the height on $V$ given by the identification $V=\A_K^n(K)\xhookrightarrow{}\P_K^n(K)$.
+Let $H_K$ be the height on $V$ given by the identification $V=\A_K^n(K)\xhookrightarrow{}\P^n(K)$.
 Let $1\le k\le n-1$.
 We start by defining the height in the Grassmannian

 In our argument, we will only use $\Gr_K(3,4)$, which is the dual projective space $(\P^3)^{\vee}$.
-However, the more general concept of a Grassmanian will be useful if one wants to generalize this argument in higher dimensions.
+However, the more general concept of a Grassmanian will be useful if one wants to generalize this argument for varieties of higher dimension.

 Let $W\subseteq V$ be a $k$-dimensional subspace.
 Let $w_1,\dotsc, w_k$ be any basis of $W$.
 Consider the exterior product $w_1\wedge \cdots \wedge w_k\in \bigwedge^k V\cong K^{\binom{n}{k}}$.
 We define $H_K(W)\coloneqq H_K(w_1\wedge\cdots\wedge w_k)$.
 It is possible to show that this height does not depend on the choice of basis, so $H_K(W)$ is well-defined.
 For more on the heights of subspaces, see \cite{schmidt}.